Explicit integral Galois module structure of weakly ramified extensions of local fields

 We now consider the structure of $\mathcal{O}_{L}$ over its associated order $\mathfrak{A}_{L/K}$.
 It is well-known that $\mathfrak{A}_{L/K}$ coincides with the group ring $\mathcal{O}_{K}[G]$ precisely when $L/K$ is tamely ramified.
-Using the theory of Lubin-Tate extensions, Byott \cite[Th.\ 5]{MR1702149} shows that if $L/K$ is an abelian extension of $p$-adic fields that is weakly and wildly ramified, then $\mathcal{O}_{L}$ is free over $\mathfrak{A}_{L/K}$ and, moreover, $\mathfrak{A}_{L/K} = \mathcal{O}_{K}[G][\pi_{K}^{-1}\Tr_{G_{0}}]$ where $\pi_{K}$ is any uniformizer of $K$ and $\Tr_{G_{0}} = \sum_{\tau \in G_{0}} \tau$.
-Furthermore, by following the proof one can construct an explicit generator (in particular, if one assumes that $L/K$ is totally and weakly ramified $p$-extension then any uniformizer $\pi_{L}$ is a generator; this result is also proven under weaker hypotheses in recent work of Byott and Elder \cite[Prop.\ 4.4]{large_galois_scaffolds}).
-Byott also remarks \cite[\S 1]{MR1702149} that if $L/K$ is totally, weakly and wildly ramified (but not necessarily abelian) then it is straightforward to deduce the analogous statement from Ullom's result that $\mathfrak{P}_{L}$ is free over $\mathcal{O}_{K}[G]$ in this case (recall the discussion above), though one does not obtain an explicit generator in this way.
-The following theorem generalises these results by having weaker hypotheses (the extension is not required to be abelian or totally ramified and the fields need not be of characteristic $0$) and gives an explicit generator via Theorem \ref{thm:main-ideal-thm}; its proof is elementary and is given in \S \ref{sec:proof-of-assoc-order-result}.
+Using the theory of Lubin-Tate extensions, Byott \cite[Th.\ 5]{MR1702149} showed that if $L/K$ is an abelian extension of $p$-adic fields that is weakly and wildly ramified, then $\mathcal{O}_{L}$ is free over $\mathfrak{A}_{L/K}$ and, moreover, $\mathfrak{A}_{L/K} = \mathcal{O}_{K}[G][\pi_{K}^{-1}\Tr_{G_{0}}]$ where $\pi_{K}$ is any uniformizer of $K$ and $\Tr_{G_{0}} = \sum_{\tau \in G_{0}} \tau$.
+Furthermore, by following the proof one can construct an explicit generator.
+Byott also remarked \cite[\S 1]{MR1702149} that if $L/K$ is totally, weakly and wildly ramified (but not necessarily abelian) then it is straightforward to deduce the analogous statement from the fact that $\mathfrak{P}_{L}$ is free over $\mathcal{O}_{K}[G]$ in this case, though one does not obtain an explicit generator in this way.
+The following theorem generalises these results by having weaker hypotheses and gives an explicit generator via Theorem \ref{thm:main-ideal-thm}; its elementary proof is given in \S \ref{sec:proof-of-assoc-order-result}.